abdullahkhalids/stac/api_reference.md

     Construct the dual graph of the code.

     In the dual graph, the stabilizers are mapped onto the vertices and the qubits are mapped onto the faces.
-The stabilizers refer to either the set of pure X stabilizers of the code, or the pure Z ones.
+The stabilizers refer to both the set of pure X stabilizers of the code, and the pure Z ones.
 The vertices are colored, like the faces of the primal lattice.
 ```